Quarantine to keep Taylor out of Adelaide's weekend matches

 Taylor's unavailability could force the franchise to resort to the option of using a replacement player for the next two matches.

-With franchises unable to call up players because of the tournament COVID-19 protocols, the group will serve as a pool from which teams can draw in case of injuries and other emergencies.
+With franchises unable to call up players because of the tournament's COVID-19 protocols, the group will serve as a pool from which teams can draw in case of injuries and other emergencies.

 “That is an option; we'll talk about it after the warm-up games,” Bates said.